smsecgroup/SM-VUL/typo-vul-02/README.md

 ## Abstract
 We found a vulnerability in smart contract of "MORPH" token.
 Because there is a typo in constructor of Owned contract which is inherited by MORPH token, allows attackers to acquire contract ownership.
-A new owner can subsequently acquire MORPH token for free and can perform DoS attack.
+A new owner can subsequently obtain MORPH token for free and can perform DoS attack.

 ## Details
 'MORPH' is an Ethereum ERC20 Token contract.
 The total number of transactions submit to this contract is 18,275, and 4,148 users holding this token.